From Circuits to Consciousness

 Welcome to my journey so far from the world of electronics and communication engineering to Consciousness research.

 I began my career designing logic on circuit boards, only to realise the most complex operating system runs on wetware where there is no clear demarkation of the data, hardware and software.
-I traded silicon for synapses, and today, as a Cognitive Scientist at the Centre for Consciousness Studies (NIMHANS), my work revolves around multiple states of Consciousness across illness and wellness in wake, sleeping, meditating and dreaming brains.
+I traded silicon for synapses, and today, as a Cognitive Scientist at the Centre for Consciousness Studies (NIMHANS), my work revolves around multiple states of Consciousness across illness and wellness in waking, sleeping, tasking, meditating and dreaming brains.

 I am establishing a research niche on “Sense of Self” exploring how it emerges, fragments, and can be altered in various states like Schizophrenia, Autism, Depression, Lucid dreaming, altered states in meditation etc. This work integrates neuroscience, psychiatry, technology, and contemplative science to understand the shifts of selfhood and their impact on mental health.